sivarammurugan/PIDtuner-V0.1/README.md

 Enter the set point weighting .
 Some DCS vendors  like Schneider Electric  Foxboro allow to enter the setpoint weighting  in the range of 0 to 1 (SPLLAG parameter) , for the proportional action.

 0  is the  proportional action on PV.
-Similar I-PD algorithm in Yokogawa DCS.
+Similar to I-PD algorithm in Yokogawa DCS.
 1 - is the proportional action  on error.  similar to PI-D algorithm in Yokogawa DCS

 Choose the number of steps to simulate.